leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Tarot-3.markdown

         <figcaption>jwt_io</figcaption>
 </figure>

-Like the [Jason's Web Tarot 2](https://leonuz.github.io/blog/Jasons-Web-Tarot-2/) challenge, we need to become subscribed users to the application, to do this, we need to change (in the JWT) the value of the `"isSubscriber"` variable from its current value, `False`, to a new one, `True`.
+Like the [Jason's Web Tarot 2](https://leonuz.github.io/blog/Jasons-Web-Tarot-2/) challenge, and now clearer by the revision of script.js, we need to become subscribed users to the application, to do this, we need to change (in the JWT) the value of the `"isSubscriber"` variable from its current value, `False`, to a new one, `True` in order to obtein the flag.

 In the review of the package.json file, we notice that the *jsonwebtoken* version its 3.2.2, this version its outdated and vulnerable!!